Prime Minister of Poland: Support staff and residence

 The prime minister's executive office is the Chancellery.
-Located along Ujazdów Avenue in Warsaw, the Chancellery houses the central meeting location of the cabinet.
+Located in the Building of the Chancellery of the Prime Minister along Ujazdów Avenue in Warsaw, the Chancellery houses the central meeting location of the cabinet.
 As an office, the Chancellery acts to facilitate government policy between the prime minister and the ministers, serves as the premier's support staff, and distributes the administration's information.
 Additionally in supporting the cabinet, the Chancellery also houses various executive departments answerable directly to the prime minister outside of the council of ministers, including the Economic Council, the Protection Office, and the Civil Service Department.

 The official residence of the prime minister is Willa Parkowa, located several minutes' walk from the Chancellery next to Łazienki Park.
 However, the previous Prime Minister Donald Tusk chose to reside in the coastal city of Sopot, near his native Gdańsk in Pomeranian Voivodeship.

 The prime minister receives security from the Government Protection Bureau (Biuro Ochrony Rządu) while in office, as well as for six months after departing from the Chancellery.

 List of Polish prime ministers

 Since the inception of the Third Republic, sixteen individuals have occupied the post.
-The shortest-serving premier was the first government of Waldemar Pawlak, lasting for 35 days between June and July 1992.
-Pawlak is also the only prime minister to occupy the position twice.
-The longest-serving prime minister was Donald Tusk, who held the premiership continuously from 16 November 2007 to 22 September 2014.
-To date, three women, Hanna Suchocka, Ewa Kopacz and Beata Szydło, have served as premier.
-Suchocka, along with Tadeusz Mazowiecki and Jerzy Buzek, are the only Polish premiers, as of yet, to be invited into the Club of Madrid.
+The shortest-serving government was the third government of Mateusz Morawiecki, lasting for 16 days between November and December 2023.
+The longest-serving prime minister has been Donald Tusk, who held the premiership continuously from 16 November 2007 to 22 September 2014, and again since 13 December 2023.
+To date, three women, Hanna Suchocka, Ewa Kopacz, and Beata Szydło, have served as prime ministers.
+Suchocka, along with Tadeusz Mazowiecki and Jerzy Buzek, are the only Polish prime ministers, as of yet, to be invited into the Club of Madrid.